chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/README.md

 ### public/

 All skin assets that need to be available for production are put here.
 This typically includes: fonts, images, scripts, stylesheets.
-You shouldn't need to touch any of these assets, however, because Gulp will process these assets at the source level — that way everything is optimized, compressed, etc.
+You shouldn't touch any of these assets, however, because Gulp will process them from the `src/` directory so that everything is optimized, compressed, etc.

 ### src/

 The bulk of your development work will be within this directory.
-This starter kit includes:
+This starter kit comes with fonts, icons, images, JavaScript, and SCSS.

-- `fonts/`
-- `icons/`
-- `images/`
-- `js/`
-- `scss/`

 ### Layout templates

-Start with `Main.ascx` as the default template, and add more as needed.
+Start with `Main.ascx` as the default template, then add more as needed.
 These files should contain the core markup necessary to create pages.
-The ASP.NET control and register directives are included via `_preheader.ascx`, and global elements like the site header and footer are also included via an include directive.
+The ASP.NET control and register directives are included via `_preheader.ascx`, and global elements like the site header and footer are added via include directives.

 ### Config files